G. Nili, DMD

 It’s easy to overlook the health of your gums, but incredibly difficult to deal with the consequences of periodontal disease.
-G. Nili, DMD, and the talented team at G. Nili, DMD Cosmetic & Family Dentistry in Newport Beach, California, help to ensure that your gums stay healthy by monitoring their appearance during your regular checkups and performing dental and surgical treatments if you’re showing signs of recession.
+G. Nili, DMD, and her talented team in Newport Beach, California, help to ensure that your gums stay healthy by monitoring their appearance during your regular checkups and performing dental and surgical treatments if you’re showing signs of recession.
 Periodontal disease is always more manageable when treated early, so don’t hesitate to make an appointment today by calling the office or booking an appointment online.

 Periodontal disease is an infection of your gums caused by the buildup of bacteria on your teeth.

 When you eat or drink, bacteria accumulates on your teeth, and leaves a sticky, colorless substance called “plaque,” which can be removed with simple brushing and flossing.
 If left on the teeth for too long, plaque hardens and turns to “tartar,” which can only be removed with a professional dental cleaning.
 Plaque and tartar irritate your gums, and lead to gum disease, or periodontal disease.

 Periodontal disease has two stages: gingivitis and periodontitis.
 In gingivitis, your gums are inflamed and can bleed easily during brushing, but no permanent or irreversible damage has been done to the tissue or the underlying bone.
 If gingivitis is untreated, it can lead to periodontitis.

 In periodontitis, your irritated gums pull away or recede from your bacteria-covered teeth, leading to the formation of “pockets” in between your gums and teeth.
 These pockets can collect debris and provide a space for bacteria to accumulate beneath the gum line.
 This bacteria can infect and damage the bone and connective tissue that keep your teeth in place, which can eventually cause your teeth to fall out of their sockets.